 The most typical calculations we perform deal with calculating the speed of the vehicles.

 There are hundreds of calculations that our engineers are familiar with such as force, speed from skid marks, speed from crush damage, delta-V, momentum, rollover analysis, work, energy, motion, time-distance relationships, critical speed yaws, airborne analysis, vaults, throw distance, braking efficiency, closing speed, speed from RPM, etc.

-Preparing a simulation is an iterative process where multiple simulation trials are run in order to match the position of each vehicle with the corresponding evidence on the roadway such as the point of impact and point of rest.
+Preparing a simulation is an iterative process where multiple simulation trials are run in order to match the position of each vehicle with the corresponding evidence on the roadway, such as the point of impact and point of rest.

-The end result is a video that can show any angle of perspective such as from the driver's view point to an eye witness view point.
+The end result is a video that can show any angle of perspective, such as from the driver's viewpoint to an eyewitness view point.
 Simulation videos have proven to be very useful in court because it provides an accurate account of how the accident happened to the judge and jury.

 On this live CNN news video, Elvin Aycock shows how this 3D simulation works as a tragic accident is reconstructed here...

-A written report of a accident reconstruction provides a detailed explanation of the incident, procedures used, data collection, analysis and conclusions.
+A written report of an accident reconstruction provides a detailed explanation of the incident, procedures used, data collection, analysis and conclusions.
 The focus of the reconstruction engineer is to determine "how an accident happened."

-We are professional engineers and accident reconstruction engineers, We provide expert witness services to attorneys to explain the technical issues for the benefit of the court.
+We are professional engineers and accident reconstruction engineers.
+We provide expert witness services to attorneys to explain the technical issues for the benefit of the court.
 We are very familiar with affidavits, Rule 26, depositions, court testimony, and preparing exhibits for presentation in court.

 Our experts determine: